smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 - Ethereum Mainnet
 - Rinkeby Testnet
-- Polygon (Matic)
-- Polygon Mumbai Testnet
-- Binance Smart Chain
-- Binance Smart Chain Testnet

-See the [Deployments](/docs/vrf-deployments) page for a complete list of coordinator addresses and gas limits.
+See the [Contract Addresses](/docs/vrf-contracts) page for a complete list of coordinator addresses and gas limits.

 ## Billing